calebpollman/web-scraping-parallel-processing/post.md

 Next, define a class for testing `parse_html()` with a `test_function()` and add the `__main__` block below:

+> Note: when writing tests with `unittest`, you need to start the name of each test with `test`, otherwise `unittest` will not run the function.

 ```python
 # test/test_scraper.py
 ...